numfocus/gsoc/organization/profile.md

     will be another way do our job.

-    By participating we hope to offer to a great chance to novice users of open-source computating tools became involved with the community.
+    By participating we hope to offer to a great chance for novice users of open-source computating tools to become involved with the community.

 -   How many potential mentors have agreed to mentor this year?